OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Splatting.md

 position or by parameter name.
 Also, you can splat multiple objects in a single command so you don't pass more than one value for each parameter.

+As of PowerShell 7.1, you can override a splatted parameter by explicitly defining a parameter in a command.

 ## Splatting with hash tables

 Use a hash table to splat parameter name and value pairs.
 You can use this